 Rather than stressing about finding the space in your kitchen or pantry, consider adding a buffet in the dining room.
 A long buffet offers heaps of space for storing and organizing kitchenware and also adds a touch of elegance to the dining space.

 Struggling with keeping the kids’ gear organized in the mud room?
-Create individual grab-and-go stations!
+Create individual grab-and-go stations for optimal mudroom storage!
 Think of these as locker for each member of the family; the schoolhouse-inspired allotted space will make it easy for kids (and adults!) to store their gear upon entering the house so nothing gets lost in the mix.
 Hall trees are the perfect solution if you don't have a mudroom with built-in space for storage.

-Whether you have guests stay the night frequently or your spare bedroom rarely sees a visitor, there are super easy ways to optimize the space in the guest bed to create subtle storage solutions to make your day to day easier – your guests won’t even notice!).
+Whether you have guests stay the night frequently or your spare bedroom rarely sees a visitor, there are super easy ways to optimize the space in the guest bed to create subtle storage solutions to make your day to day easier – your guests won’t even notice!.
 Consider adding a bench with storage at the end of the bed – or better yet, opt for a bed that has built-in storage space – and fill it with everything from color coded folders for work to stationary and more.

 The laundry room can easily become a clutter drop zone if you’re not careful—but adding see-through drawers will ensure you keep everything you need clearly visible.
-The downside is that you’ll need to make sure everything stays tidy… but you’ll be grateful for the pared down storage will make organizing a laundry room way easier and you'll never have issues finding your fabric softener again!
+The pared down storage will make organizing a laundry room way easier and you'll never have issues finding your fabric softener again!

 Whether you’re big into patio gardening or you prefer getting your grill on during the summer months, organizing your patio gear is as easy as adding inventive storage that doubles as seating.
 The subtle solution will save you space and hide your gear when not in use—but also saves you from having to run inside when you need a barbecue brush or watering can.

 The goal here is to get organized – but also save space for you to actually park your car in the garage.
-Using vertical space like bike racks and storage cubes is surprisingly effective, easy to see and grab what you need when you need it, and actually looks quite cool.
+Using vertical space like bike racks and storage cubes is surprisingly effective when organizing a garage, easy to see and grab what you need when you need it, and actually looks quite cool.